Azure/azure-rest-api-specs/documentation/creating-swagger.md

 theResource.Foo.Capacity = 100;
 ```
 ### When will AutoRest flatten resources
-In the Swagger spec when either or all of the below mentioned conditions are specified, AutoRest will flatten resources.
-- any model in the "definitions" section is having an `allOf` on "Resource" or an `allOf` on a child of "Resource".
-- an extension `"x-ms-azure-resource" : true` is specified on the model definition
+If any model or its parent is marked with an extension `"x-ms-azure-resource" : true`, then AutoRest will flatten the
+Resource-specific properties by one level for that model.

 ### x-ms-azure-resource
 In using Swagger to describe Azure Resource Manager operations, types are identified as Resources by declaring that a type